 Elsewhere inside the cottage is a double bedroom and bathroom.

-A short stroll through the fields takes you to the local beach for a great day out to enjoy.
+The local beach is accessible through the fields and down a climb for a great day out to enjoy.

 Pets are more than welcome on the property and off-road parking is also available.